From The Blog

 I created a full API and Single Page Application in almost no time.
 It felt really good to play around with.

-Now, this can’t, for obvious reasons, happen in the middle of a large production site.
+Now, this can’t, for obvious reasons, happen in the middle of a large-scale site.
 But my take-away lesson was: make sure to give myself side projects to play around with other technology, so I can keep having fun as a developer.

 My next idea: a scheduling app for my cat… Maybe she won’t use it, but I can still have a good time writing it.